ProticM/plazar-js/CONTRIBUTING.md

 #### Packages

-This folder contains `core`, `bootstrap-ui`, `http`, `array-util`, `string-util` and `object-util` which are distributed as separate NPM packages.
-Each time when you run any of the gulp tasks defined above, the build scripts will be created within the dist folder for each (or specific) package.
+This folder contains `core`, `bootstrap-ui` and `http` which are distributed as separate NPM packages.
+Each time when you run any of the npm commands defined above, the build scripts will be created within the dist folder for each package.
 The version is managed by [lerna](https://github.com/lerna/lerna) by using the default `fixed` mode.

 Each package has a `src` folder.
 This is your working area.

 #### Scripts

-This folder contains three JavaScript template, `umd-wrapper.jst`, `dependant-module-wrapper.jst` and `version.jst` which are used during building process to wrap the content of the output scripts. `config.js` and `wrap.js` are helper modules.
+This folder contains the `rollup.js` common config, `rollup-common.config.js` which is used during building process to wrap the content of the output scripts.
+Each package has a specific `rollup.config.js` extending the common one.

 ## Financial Contribution